jakerieger/Astera/README.md

-# Nth Engine
+# Astera

-Nth Engine (named after the fact that I've lost count of what iteration I'm on) is a cross-platform, 2D game engine written in C++.
+Astera is a cross-platform, 2D game engine written in C++.
 It uses OpenGL for rendering, Lua for scripting, and an Entity Component System for scene management.

 The bulk of the engine's API is exposed to Lua and available to scripts.
 Here's an example script from the